 The last time I did this, inputting the required information to get competing quotes took exactly 10 minutes and 42 seconds.
 Coincidentally, that’s the approximate amount of time spent in commercial breaks during your typical half-hour sitcom.

-As for how often you should shop your policy, here’s what I do: I shop home and car one year, health and life the next.
+As for how often you should shop for your policy, here’s what I do: I shop for home and car one year, health and life the next.
 I generally do it during the holidays, when I have a bit more leisure time and sometimes need an excuse to get away from family for a while.